-Operating on a $2.3 billion budget and with a staff of 89,102 employees, Florida’s prison and jail system is immense.
-Florida houses more than 99,970 prisoners and another 52,268 in jail.
+Operating on a $2.3 billion budget and with a staff of 89,102 employees, FL’s prison and jail system is immense.
+The state houses more than 99,970 prisoners and another 52,268 in jail.
 Along with those figures,

-Florida’s community corrections system keeps 214,066 inmates on probation and 4,566 on parole.
-Per one hundred thousand residents, Florida has an incarceration rate of 481, a violent crime rate of 430 and a property crime rate of 2,687.
-It costs Florida $20,553 per year to care for each inmate.
+The state’s community corrections system keeps 214,066 inmates on probation and 4,566 on parole.
+Per one hundred thousand residents, FL has an incarceration rate of 481, a violent crime rate of 430 and a property crime rate of 2,687.
+It costs FL $20,553 per year to care for each inmate.

 Federal Prisons located in Florida